SirwanAfifi/sirwanafifi.github.io/_posts/2016-04-17-Why-Angular.md

 - Two Way Binding
 - Beautiful syntax and higher level APIs

-For example take a look this peice of code written in raw JavaScript:
+For example take a look this piece of code written in raw JavaScript:

 {% highlight js %}
 document.getElementById('btn')